J'Aton Couture: History

-J'Aton is a renowned fashion house founded by Jacob Luppino and Anthony Pittorino in Ascot Vale, Melbourne.
-The brand later relocated tospecialising ere it operates a showroom and atelier specialising in the creation of bespoke evening and bridal wear.
-Both designers draw on their sartorial Italian heritage and employ traditional techniques in the crafting of their unique gowns.
-Through their commitment to producing high-quality garments and their reputation as skilled designers, J'Aton has been able to establish a loyal and discerning clientele, both nationally and internationallfavourite rand has garnered a reputation for being a favourite among Australia's societal and celebrity elite.
+J'Aton is a Melbourne-based fashion house founded by Jacob Luppino and Anthony Pittorino in Ascot Vale.
+They draw inspiration from their Italian heritage, and employing traditional techniques.

 Work

-J'Aton Couture has been recipient of many awards, including the 2009 Prix de Marie Claire Awards for Best Eveningwear Designers and numerous Australian Gown of the Year acknowledgments.

-In addition to private couture requests, the house has created many custom-made evening gowns for local and international red carpets, and editorial assignments.
+J'Aton Couture has been recipient of multiple awards, including the 2009 Prix de Marie Claire Awards for Best Eveningwear Designers and numerous Australian Gown of the Year acknowledgments.
+In addition to private couture requests, the house has created many custom-made evening gowns for local and international red carpets and editorial assignments.

 Many high-profile women have worn the label including Tina Arena, Dita von Teese, Charlize Theron, Kylie Minogue and Dannii Minogue, Melissa George, Delta Goodrem, Lily Cole and Keisha Whitaker.

-For the 2009 Academy Awards Ceremony, J'Aton also dressed Heath Ledger's mother, Sally Bell, for her acceptance of his posthumous Academy Award.

-Most recently, Sam Worthington's partner Natalie Mark wore a diamond embellished, Avatar-inspired gown by the label to the 2010 Academy Awards.

-Dannii Minogue was well known for often wearing J'Aton Couture dresses on shows of The X Factor UK in 2008, 2009 and 2010.
-Minogue is also known to wear the dresses on Australia's Got Talent.

 Destruction of studio

-On 10 December 2008, fire engulfed the labels atelier, above the Greville Street showroom.
-The resulting damage to the premises and its contents included the destruction of twenty evening gowns estimated to be valued at $300,000.
+On 10 December 2008, the label's atelier above the Greville Street showroom caught fire.
+The resulting damage to the premises was estimated to be worth $300,000 while it was estimated by the designers that the twenty evening gowns destroyed in the fire were worth $400,000 to 500,000.
 The substantial financial loss and the event of the fire and clean-up itself, forced the designers to delay J'Aton Couture's move to New York.
-In which they are now currently based out of.